 If the airline loses your bags, make sure you get a written claim for damages.
 This may require a different form than the original "missing luggage" form.
 This can be done at the airport or by mail.

 You may need to produce receipts to prove the value of items you had in your suitcase.
 If you have them, include copies in any documentation you send to the airline.
 (Keep in mind that you will be reimbursed for the depreciated value of your items -- so the airline won't give you the full $1,000 you paid for that suit you purchased two years ago.)
 You can purchase "excess valuation" protection if your checked baggage is worth more than these limits (but before doing so, make sure the items aren't already covered by your homeowner's or travel insurance policy).
+Some credit card companies and travel agencies also offer optional or automatic supplemental baggage coverage.

 The airlines typically have a long list of items for which they will not be held responsible; these include jewelry, money, heirlooms and other valuables.
 These sorts of items should always be left at home or packed in your carry-on bag.